Want to see a different side of the Emerald Isle? Go in search of seven very special places to rest your head.

 Finn Lough Resort is one of those places you hear about, but can’t imagine that such a spot actually exists; it’s that spectacular.
 Sure, you can stay in one of their lakeside lodges overlooking picturesque Lower Lough Erne, or in a cottage or catered suite, but the real magic happens in their bubble-like Forest Domes.
 With 180-degree views, you’re immersed in nature in the most luxurious way possible: with a four-poster bed, en-suite bathroom, fluffy robes and comfy slippers.
 There are even telescopes for night-time stargazing.

 Sleep within history

 Belfast was once a great ship-building city, and from 1909 to 1911 Harland and Wolff constructed the most famous ship of all here, the RMS Titanic.
 To honour its legacy, the shipyard has been regenerated into Titanic Quarter.
-Here, you’ll find restaurants, the Titanic Belfast visitor attraction and the recently opened luxurious Titanic Hotel.
+Here, you’ll find restaurants, the Titanic Belfast visitor attraction and the stunning and luxurious Titanic Hotel.

 Built into the old Harland and Wolff headquarters (where the drawings for the Titanic were made), 119 rooms celebrate the ill-fated ship with Art Deco styling harking back to a bygone era and nautical elements throughout.

 Want to pretend you’re on the set of a Medieval film for a few days?
 Then head to Clomantagh Castle in County Kilkeny.
 It sleeps up to 10 people over five bedrooms (one with a spectacular four-poster), so bring a crew.
 The buildings in the complex date back to the 12th century, and there’s even a tower from the 1430s that is sure to fuel wild imaginations.